 I am blessed.
 My work allows me to uncover many lessons from human behavior and cognitive neuroscience research that benefit the situational awareness of first responders.
 My 30+ years in fire and EMS positions me well to understand how those lessons can improve our safety.
 It has truly become my passion and my calling.
 [This is where you can breath a sigh of relief and be thankful there’s a nerd out there who’s got your back… taking one for the team so to speak.]

 Anyhow… I have evaluated many hundreds of near-miss and casualty incidents.
 While I enjoying learning and sharing the lessons, it can also be very discouraging and frustrating process.
 This is especially true when I see common threads that tie casualty incidents together.
 One of those threads I call A Recipe From Hell’s Kitchen.

-I wrote about this briefly a few days ago along with the promise that I would elaborate on this phenomenon.
-That promise evolved into a five-part series to explain the recipe.
+I would like to share a five-part series to explain the recipe.
 Why am I spending so much time on this?
 Because it’s the recipe that I see being used over… and over… and over… and over again (and throw in a few extra ‘overs’ for good measure).
 Enough so that it makes me sick, literally.
 Here’s the recipe:

 The Recipe from Hell’s Kitchen

 STEP 1: Take a large helping of incompetent behavior.